 With the introduction of Bitcoin, the world’s first cryptocurrency, people were much captured by the benefits it had to offer.
 While driving a cashless economy, what it also promised is a genuine way for accretion of wealth.
+In this article lets look at how to accelerate a stuck Bitcoin Transaction.

 However, this high technology is plagued by operational complexity and non-uniform compliance in nations.
 In short, there is a long way to go for cross-border payments to be enacted using Bitcoin.